joseeden/All-Things-Docker-and-Kubernetes/README.md

 # All Things Docker and Kubernetes #

-This repository will contain my notes, drafts, and projects on containerization and orchestration.
+This repository will contain my notes and projects on containerization and orchestration that I'm working on in ~~2021~~ the present.

-It's still at an early stage, but building (and breaking) and deploying containerized workloads are one of the targets I have on my list for ~~2021~~ the present.
-Ayt, full steam ahead!

 <!-- <p align=center>
 <img src="Images/docker-6.jpg" width=500>